 The Drafting Team recommends the following be communicated to the GAC:

-That the GNSO recommends a PDP be initiated as soon as possible to cover possible protections for IOC/RCRC names within first and subsequent gTLD rounds.
+That the GNSO recommends a PDP be initiated as soon as possible to cover possible protections for IGO names and abbreviations, IOC/RC names and the names of other international organizations within first and subsequent gTLD rounds.

-That a temporary registration block may be placed, pending ICANN Board approval, on exact match IOC/RCRC names pending the outcome of a PDP or ICANN Board resolution.
+That a temporary registration block may be placed, pending ICANN Board approval, on exact match IGO/IOC/RCRC names pending the outcome of a PDP or ICANN Board resolution.

 A rationale for that position with a particular emphasis on pointing out what can be accomplished via a PDP and that it will be difficult to adequately address additional protections otherwise.